John Gorman (radio executive)

-John Gorman is a radio personality, executive, and author from Cleveland, Ohio.
-In 2007, Gorman published his first book, The Buzzard: Inside The Glory Days of WMMS and Cleveland Rock Radio.
+John Gorman (b.
+1950) is a radio personality, executive, and author from Cleveland, Ohio.
+In September 21, 2007, he published his memoir, The Buzzard: Inside The Glory Days of WMMS and Cleveland Rock Radio.

-Early years
+Early life

-John Gorman was born in Massachusetts.
+John Gorman was born in Malden, Massachusetts.
 At the age of 12, he first began operating a private radio station from his family home.
-As a teenager, he worked in the commercial radio industry as a programming assistant, music director, and talk show producer where he remained until his move to Cleveland in 1973.
+As a teenager, he worked in the commercial radio industry as a programming assistant, music director, and talk show producer, where he remained until his move to Cleveland in 1973.